design-first/system-designer-documentation/docs/Listen to a data store event.md

 ---
-id: listen-to-a-repository-event
+id: listen-to-a-data-store-event
-title: Listen to a repository event
+title: Listen to a data store event
-sidebar_label: Listen to a repository event
+sidebar_label: Listen to a data store event
 ---

-In this tutorial we will show how to listen to a components repository event.
+In this tutorial we will show how to listen to a components data store event.

->**Component repository**
+>**Component data store**
 >
->All your components are stored at runtime in a **repository** that you can access with [System Runtime APIs](https://designfirst.io/systemruntime/documentation/docs/manage-your-components.html).
+>All your components are stored at runtime in a **data store** that you can access with [System Runtime APIs](https://designfirst.io/systemruntime/documentation/docs/manage-your-components.html).
 >It sends:
->- an **update** event when a component has been updated in the repository,
+>- an **update** event when a component has been updated in the data store,
->- an **insert** event when a component has been created in the repository and
+>- an **insert** event when a component has been created in the data store and
->- a **remove** event when a component has been deleted from the repository.
+>- a **remove** event when a component has been deleted from the data store.

 ## Define your system